kubernetes/kubernetes/test/images/agnhost/README.md

 ## Image

-The image can be found at `us.gcr.io/k8s-artifacts-prod/e2e-test-images/agnhost:2.11` for both Linux and Windows containers (based on `mcr.microsoft.com/windows/servercore:ltsc2019`).
+The image can be found at `us.gcr.io/k8s-artifacts-prod/e2e-test-images/agnhost:2.11` for both Linux and Windows containers (based on `mcr.microsoft.com/windows/servercore:ltsc2019`, `mcr.microsoft.com/windows/servercore:1903`, and `mcr.microsoft.com/windows/servercore:1909`).